Best Ways to Buy

 We recommend that you stay away from physical bitcoins unless you’re a numismatist.

-While physical coins sound like a good idea, they force you to trust the honesty of creator of their creator.
+While physical coins sound like a good idea, they force you to trust the honesty of the creator of the coin.
 The creator could create two copies of the private key.

 Unless you immediately open and withdraw the digital bitcoins from your physical bitcoin, the creator could at any time steal the funds it contains.